CONDITIONS WE TREAT

 What is depression?

-Depression is a serious mental health condition that can cause persistent feelings of deep sadness, emptiness, low energy, and/or loss of interest in activities once found enjoyable.
-In children and young adults, it can show up as irritability, withdrawal from activities of daily living, trouble sleeping, excessive sleeping, or poor focus.
-Depression affects thoughts, feelings, and behaviors, and can interfere with school, relationships, and self-esteem.
-While depression can share core symptoms across all age groups, it often appears different depending on an individual’s developmental stage, life circumstances, and other co-occurring conditions.
+Depression is a serious mental health condition that can cause persistent feelings of sadness, emptiness, low energy, and loss of interest in activities once found enjoyable.
+In teenagers, it often shows up as irritability, withdrawal from friends, trouble sleeping (or excessive sleeping), and poor focus.
+Depression affects thoughts, feelings, and behaviors—interfering with school performance, relationships, and self-esteem.

 Early childhood (under 8 years old)